 What is the role of a university in society?
 In this innovative book, Chris Brink offers the timely reminder that it should have social purpose, as well as achieve academic excellence.

-The current obsession with rankings and league tables has altered our idea of higher education.
-This focus on status has perpetuated inequality and is preventing social mobility.
+The current obsession with rankings and league tables has perpetuated inequality and is preventing social mobility.

-Professor Chris Brink served as Vice-Chancellor of Newcastle University from 2007 till 2016.
-Prior to this he was Vice-Chancellor of Stellenbosch University in South Africa, Pro-Vice-Chancellor (Research) at the University of Wollongong in Australia, and Head of Mathematics at the University of Cape Town.
-A distinguished academic, with wide experience of issues of equality and diversity, and a member of numerous boards, including the Russell Group and the National Equality Challenge Unit, Professor Brink is known as a champion of the idea of a civic university.
+Professor Chris Brink was Vice-Chancellor of Newcastle University from 2007 till 2016 and previously held senior positions in universities across the world.
+A distinguished academic and a member of the Russell Group and the National Equality Challenge Unit boards, Professor Brink is a champion of the idea of a civic university.

 "This is a profoundly original and inspirational book, written with erudition, wit and uncompromising integrity.
 It is a joy to read."
 Nicola Dandridge

 "A mathematician explains what is wrong with ranking universities.
 One day the leagues tables will be no more.
 Chris Brink takes us much nearer to that promised day.”
 Danny Dorling, Halford Mackinder Professor of Geography, School of Geography and the Environment, University of Oxford

 "With deft clarity and deep humanity Prof Brink casts a logician’s baleful eye over the current state of higher education.
 He demonstrates how misguided attempts to improve accountability have led to the unmeasurable being measured and the valuable being devalued.
 This is a modern morality tale which deserves the widest readership."
 Professor Sir Howard Newby, former Vice-Chancellor of Liverpool and former Chief Executive of HEFCE